TheMythologist/tp/docs/DeveloperGuide.md

 ### Launch and shutdown

 1. Initial launch
-   1. Download the jar file and copy into an empty folder
+   1. Download the jar file and copy into an empty folder.

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   1. Double-click the jar file.<br>
+      Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 1. Saving window preferences
    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.